 4 Corners is a strategy typically used to build students’ anticipation for new content.
-You can use it to gauge students knowledge and comfort with a topic.
+You can use it to gauge students knowledge and comfort with a topic before you begin teaching.
 But, one of my favorite ways to review a skill is to use the 4 Corners strategy.
 I like it because it gets the kids up and moving.
-I also like it because your kids can hide within the pack if they aren’t so certain about an answer.
-Here’s how it works.
+I also like it because your kids can hide within the pack if they aren’t confident about an answer.
+It’s super easy to change to meet your needs and personalize a bit.
+Here’s how it works:

 First, you label the four corners of your room.
 With review, I use multiple choice options a, b, c, d.
 As a preassessment, you would label each corner with a level of comfort.
 You could also come up with fun names for each corner.